-Transaction Type Source to: Exceptions Retail sale of tangible personal property in Utah (including vending machine operators and sellers who sell from mobile inventory) Seller's fixed place of business (whether or not the goods or services are delivered) Location where inventory is warehoused for vending machine operators and sellers who sell from mobile inventory Sales at special events (fairs, swap meets, races, etc.) are sourced to the event location.
+Transaction Type Source to: Exceptions Retail sale of tangible personal property in Utah (including vending machine operators and sellers who sell from mobile inventory) Seller's fixed place of business (whether or not the goods or services are delivered) Location where inventory is warehoused for vending machine operators and sellers who sell from mobile inventory Sales at special events (fairs, swap meets, races, etc.) are sourced to the event location .
+Sales of construction materials converted to real property in a special development zone (see Construction Material Sales in Development Zones , below).
 Retail sale of taxable services in Utah when seller also sells tangible personal property Seller's fixed place of business OR custom- er's location (seller's preference) If the seller sells tangible personal property on the same invoice as the service, the transaction must be sourced to the seller's fixed place of business.
 Sales at special events (fairs, swap meets, etc.) are sourced to the event location.
 Retail sale of taxable services in Utah when seller does not sell any tangible personal property Customer's location Retail sale of tangible personal property (including manufactured/mobile/modular homes, motor vehicles, aircrafts and watercrafts) or taxable services when the order is received outside Utah Buyer's location (the place the buyer receives the service or property) Retail sale of admissions Location of activity or event (regardless of ticket purchase location) Retail sale of prewritten computer software where there is no transfer of a copy of the software to the buyer See Publication 64 Retail sale by a ready-mix concrete manufacturer, nonmetallic mineral mining and quarrying operation, and asphalt paving mixture and block manufacturer Fulfilment location from where the product is dispatched Lease or rental of tangible personal property (other than motor vehicles, semi-trailers, trailers 10,000 pounds or less, and aircraft) Location the customer receives the goods or services for down payment and first payment Location of the item for subsequent payments If there are no recurring payments: • source to the location the customer receives the goods or services. • source to the customer's location if shipped from outside the state to a Utah customer.
 Lease or rental of motor vehicles, semitrailers, trailers 10,000 pounds or less, and aircraft Customer's location (address) for all pay- ments, including down and first payments If there are no recurring payments, source to the seller's fixed place of business.